 These days I want to say, “I knew journey mapping before it was famous!” before speaking about Customer Journey Mapping (CJM).
-Over the past months, journey mapping has grown from a niche workshop in the land of business-to-consumer customer experience to being “on-trend” and fashionable.
+Over the past months, journey stages has grown from a niche workshop in the land of business-to-consumer customer experience to being “on-trend” and fashionable.
 From ugly B2C duckling to elegant B2B swan, you might say.
-In fact, it is a hot topic across industries and one that I will be presenting on during two sessions at next week’s Technology World Services (TSW) conference in Last Vegas.
+In fact, it is a hot topic across industries and one that I will be presenting on during two sessions at next week’s Technology Services World (TSW) conference in Las Vegas.

 Some see this as all that journey maps have to offer.
 However, those visuals are just the snap-shots of the end of destination; they don’t answer the questions, “How do we get there?”,“Why are we going?”, or “How much is it going to cost?”
 You have to know where your starting point is before you can plot a course elsewhere.
 In order to do that as a product or services provider, you need to start with your customer and identify exactly what their experience is today.
 In summary, you need to understand: